indimail/indimail-mta/README.md

 ## Build indimail-mta

 To configure the build for indimail-mta, you need to configure conf-prefix, conf-qmail, conf-sysconfdir, conf-shared, conf-libexec and conf-servicedir.
 Defaults are given in the table below.
-You can also use the script default.configure to set the below values.
+If you are ok with the defaults, you can also use the script default.configure.

 **Linux**